outdoorbits/little-backup-box/README.md

 ## Installation

+1. Create a bootable SD card with the latest version of Raspbian Lite for use with Little Backup Box.
-First of all, make sure that your Raspberry Pi is connected to the internet.
+2. Make sure that your Raspberry Pi is connected to the internet.

-Run the following command on the Raspberry Pi:
+3. Run the following command on the Raspberry Pi:

     curl -sSL https://is.gd/littlebackupbox | bash